MichaelsPlayground/NfcMifareUltralightExample/readme.md

 2) MIFARE Ultralight C: Get the datasheet here MF0ICU2: https://www.nxp.com/docs/en/data-sheet/MF0ICU2.pdf
 3) MIFARE Ultralight EV1: Get the datasheet here: https://www.nxp.com/docs/en/data-sheet/MF0ULX1.pdf

-MIFARE Ultralight AES features and hints (AN13452): https://www.nxp.com/docs/en/application-note/AN13452.pdf MIFARE Ultralight EV1 features and hints (AN11340): https://www.nxp.com/docs/en/application-note/AN11340.pdf
+MIFARE Ultralight AES features and hints (AN13452): https://www.nxp.com/docs/en/application-note/AN13452.pdf **Note: this for the renewed version of MIFARE Ultralight C tags**
+MIFARE Ultralight EV1 features and hints (AN11340): https://www.nxp.com/docs/en/application-note/AN11340.pdf

 All datasheets are available in the docs folder of this repository but it is always better to get one from the origin source.